|

 aggregate bandwidth while avoiding the expense of a high performance switch.

-Nodes are single processor 2.67 GHz
+Nodes were single processor 2.67 GHz

 Pentium 4 Xeon